 Recognize a university unit or department that has independently created a safer, healthier and more efficient work environment by decreasing ergonomic risk factors and reducing or preventing employee discomfort.
 Nominations accepted throughout the month of March.
-See the complete list of 2018 Ergonomics Department Award winners.
+See some past Ergonomics Department Award winners.

 Questions?
 Email MHealthy Ergonomics Awareness at email@example.com or call (734) 763-0852.

 Nominate a department or unit for an Ergonomics Department Award.

 Department Awards Questions and Answers